benstemon/penstemon_comparative_genomics/jcvi_dotplot_synteny/README.md

 ```

 # 2. Install LAST
-Conda install will not work for some reason.
+Conda install will not work with jcvi for some reason.
 Last can be found [here](https://gitlab.com/mcfrith/last).
 After using makefile, copy files in last/bin to software bin and add to PATH variable
 ```
 cp * /Users/benstone/software
 sudo echo /Users/benstone/software >> /etc/paths